Hi! We just wrapped up a video shoot for Takeda, the pharmaceutical company that makes my oral chemotherapy. I’ll get to that in a minute.

 Anyway, it was remarkable to visualize the history and recognize how far I’ve come.
 Everything changed after I made the decision to embrace cancer and seek opportunities through adversity.
 I talked about this a lot in the video shoot, and I hope I get to share it here once it has been edited.
 (It’s for an internal audience, so I’m not sure if they’ll allow it…but I’m going to ask!)

-I stopped blogging after my clinical trial because it simply became too overwhelming to keep up with.
-Then, when I lost all of this blog’s content (I think it’s backed up on an old computer, but the monitor doesn’t work sooo it’s going to be an ordeal to check), it became even more challenging to update it.
+I stopped writing after my clinical trial because it became too overwhelming.
+Then, when I lost all of this blog’s content (I think it’s backed up on an old computer, but the monitor doesn’t work sooo I need to figure that out), it became even more challenging to update it.

 *January 2006 – Diagnosed with CML (Gleevec)